mayaraalvesc/cebd1160_project_template/README.md

 The method utilized to predict the wine classes was Logistic Regression, an estimator from sklearn, and it was chosen because it's indicated to classification purposes.

-Brief (no more than 1-2 paragraph) description about how you decided to approach solving it.
-Include:

-- pseudocode for this method (either created by you or cited from somewhere else)
-- why you chose this method

 ### Results